MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ## Description
 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.

+> [!CAUTION]
-You might see additional parameters in this PowerShell cmdlet, but they are not currently supported.
-It isn't recommended to use any parameter that is not documented on this page.
+> You might find additional parameters in the PowerShell cmdlet, but those are not currently supported.
+It is not recommended to use any parameter that is not documented on this page.

 ## Examples
 ### Example 1